 Transmitters and receivers in the same gate automation system have to use the same frequency.
-The remotes use different coding technologies including rolling code or fixed code.
+The remotes may use different coding technologies, such as rolling code or fixed code.

-When new remotes are added to an existing system, they must be the right frequency and coding type before they can be programmed to operate with the existing receiver.
-When a receiver gets a signal from a remote that is paired with it, it tells the gate motor or motors to operate.
+When new remotes are added to an existing system, they must be the right frequency and coding type before they can be programmed to operate with the current receiver.
+When a receiver gets a signal from a remote that it’s paired with, it tells the gate motor or motors to act.
 If the gates are open, this instruction causes them to close and vice versa.

 An access control system can provide alternative ways to open automatic gates.
 At its simplest, an access control system would have a button outside the gates that rings a bell or sounds a buzzer inside the house when pressed.
 Another button inside the house would then be pushed to operate the gates so that the visitor could enter.

 There are obvious limitations to systems that don’t allow some form of communication in this process.
-Systems called intercoms allow a visitor to speak to the house occupants before being let in or kept out.
-Access control intercoms with audio and video allow the occupants to speak to and see their visitors.
+Systems called intercoms enable a visitor to speak to the house occupants before being let in or kept out.
+Access control intercoms with audio and video allow the occupants to talk to and see their visitors.

-Intercoms systems can be wired in or use on of a variety of wireless technologies.
-Radio is the longest established, with WiFi gaining popularity in recent years.
-GSM systems use mobile telephone technology and can operate gates from anywhere in the world where there’s a mobile signal compatible with the mobile network used.
+Intercoms systems can be used with a variety of wireless technologies.
+Radio is the established choice, with Wi-Fi quickly gaining popularity.
+Some systems use mobile telephone technology and can operate gates from anywhere in the world where there’s a mobile signal that is compatible with the mobile network used.

-Additional external security may be added to a gate automation access control system with a keypad that requires programmed number combinations to be keyed in to operate the gates.
-Proximity reader do the same when appropriate key fobs are touched onto the right place.
-And card readers open gates in a similar way.
+Additional external security may be added to an access control system with a keypad.
+These require programmed number combinations to be entered to operate the gates.
+Proximity readers do the same when appropriate key fobs are touched onto the system, and card readers open gates in a similar way.
 You can learn more about these security options by reading our blog on the best access control systems for your home.

-The signal sent to the gate controls from gate remotes, intercoms or access control keypads etc instructs the gate motor controls to operate the single gate motor on a sliding gate or the (usually) two motors on swing gates.
-These motors commonly use electric motors or hydraulic systems to move gates.
+The signal sent to the gate controls from remotes, intercoms or access control keypads instructs the motor controls to operate.
+The setup could be a single motor on a sliding gate or the more common two motors on swing gates.
+Automated gate systems commonly use electric motors or hydraulic systems to move.
 Swing gates rotate around hinges on gate posts or pillars at the sides of the drive entrance.
 Sliding gates run along tracks laid across the drive entrance on wheels and are supported at the top of the gate above the motor with a rolling retainer.

-This can be achieved by physically preventing the dangerous areas from being accessed such as with open boarded gates that slide along railings.
-Here it is possible to put a limb through the gaps in the open boarded gate as it passes in front of the railings.
-If the limb is then pushed further through a gap in the railings, the continued movement of the gate would crash the limb against the railings.
-Wire mesh that prevents limbs from being pushed through any gaps represents a physical exclusion of the danger.
+An example of this can be found with open-boarded gates that slide along railings.
+Here, it is possible to put a limb through the gaps in the gate as it passes in front of the railings.
+Wire mesh that prevents limbs from being pushed through any gaps represents a physical block to the danger.

 Electronic safety measures include the use of infrared photocells.
-These operate in pairs with one emitting an invisible bean of light onto the other.
-If the beam is broken a signal is sent to the gate controls to stop their operation.
-Placing these across any access to danger areas stops the gates when anyone breaks the beam as they enter.
+These operate in pairs, with one emitting an invisible beam of light onto the other.
+If the beam is broken, a signal is sent to the gate controls to halt their operation.
+Placing these across access points to potentially dangerous areas stops the gates when anyone enters.

 It is also possible to apply rubber safety edges to the leading edges of moving gates.
 These are designed to stop and reverse the gates when the safety edge comes into contact with anything.